 On May 3, 1975, Kings Dominion opened to the public.
 Situated just north of Richmond, Virginia, it was operated by Family Leisure Centers, a joint venture between Top Value Enterprises and Taft Broadcasting Company, both of Cincinnati, Ohio.
 Visitors that year enjoyed five magical lands - International Street, Old Virginia, Coney Island, The Happy Land of Hanna-Barbera, and Lion Country Safari.
 The centerpiece of the park was a 332-foot replica of the Eiffel Tower.
 In later years, the animal park was closed.

-Three coasters have left the park: Galaxy, an SDC Galaxi clone, was moved to Myrtle Beach in 1983, but its whereabouts now are unknown.
+Hurler closed in 2015 and reopened as Twisted Timbers in 2018 after being converted to a steel coaster by Rocky Mountain Construction.
+Five coasters have left the park: Galaxy, an SDC Galaxi clone, was moved to Myrtle Beach in 1983, but since its whereabouts now are unknown, it most likely got scrapped.
 King Cobra was the first Schwarzkopf shuttle loop and was at Kings Dominion from 1977 to 1986.
-Since then, it has operated as King Cobra at the Jolly Roger Amusement Park in Maryland, Thunderlooper at Alton Towers in England, and is now Katapul at Hopi Hari in Brazil.
-Hypersonic XLC (see pictures below) was demolished in January 2008.
+Since then, it has operated as King Cobra at the Jolly Roger Amusement Park in Maryland, became Thunderlooper at Alton Towers in England, and is now Katapul at Hopi Hari in Brazil.
+Three coasters pictured below have been removed: Hypersonic XLC was demolished in January 2008, Shockwave was torn down in late 2015, and Volcano was removed in 2018.

 Backlot Stunt Coaster (formerly Italian Job Turbo Coaster)